ankitlochantiwary/MOVIES-RECOMMENDER/README.md

 ## FLOW OF PROJECT:

-FIRSTLY I HAVE TAKE MOVIES DATASET FROM TMDB DATABASE
+Firstly I have taken movies dataset from TMDB DATABASE

 LINK : https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

-THEN, THE PREPROSSING OF DATA WAS DONE IN JUPYTER NOTEBOOK.
+Then, the preprocessing of data was done in JUPYTER NOTEBOOK.

-AFTER THAT WE BULID THE MODEL AND MADE WEBSITE USING STREAMLIT LIBRARY IN PYCHARM.
+After that we bulid the model and made website(local host) using STREAMLIT LIBRARY in PYCHARM(python IDE).

 ## TECHNOLOGIES USED:

-TO MAKE WEBSITE I HAVE USED STREAMLIT LIBRARY IN PYTHON.
-YOU CAN ALSO YOU FLASK.
+To make website I have used STREAMLIT library IN PYTHON.
+You can also use FLASK.

 ## MACHINE LEARNING LIBRARY In Python3